gathertown/api-examples/README.md

 Simplest example of fetching map data, with axios

+### set-map.js

+Simplest example of setting map data, with axios

 ### `auto-upload-poster-room.js`

 Example of generating a poster session room given a set of poster URLs, including generating impassible tiles, etc.